automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Guaibasaurus.md

 # Guaibasaurus
-## Description: Was this early dinosaur a theropod or a prosauropod?
+## Was this early dinosaur a theropod or a prosauropod?